Code-Institute-Submissions/milestone-1-ucd/README.md

 ## Credits

 ### Content
-All text was written by me apart from the ‘Yoga for Kids’ page where the content was taken from http://www.pilatesdynamics.co.za/yoga-for-kids
+All text was written by me apart from the ‘Yoga for Kids’ page where the content was taken from http://www.pilatesdynamics.co.za/yoga-for-kids &  on the 'Nutrition' page the recipes were all provided by Kasia.

 #### Media: Photos
 1. The following photos are all Kasia’s personal photos: